WARNING: These are summaries, not reviews, and may contain story spoilers.

 The town's Sherlockian society, The Master's Clients' monthly meeting is attended by Baker Street Irregular Vincent Christopher Smith, but ends in carnage.
 Having identified the creature, Steve sets out to destroy it before it destroys his family.

 NOTE: As Steve Neal explains to his family about J.W.
-Dunne's research into time, his son Scott is described as "suddenly losing interest in his pal George" (P.123), a reference to George Pal, directo of the first film version of The Time Machine.
+Dunne's research into time, his son Scott is described as "suddenly losing interest in his pal George" (P.123), a reference to George Pal, director of the first film version of The Time Machine.

 NOTE 2: J.N.
 Williamson was a Sherlockian, and his middle name was Neal, suggesting that Steve Neal is modelled in part upon himself.